MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-inventory.md

     PlayFabClientAPI.ExecuteCloudScript(new ExecuteCloudScriptRequest
     {
         // This must match "SellItem" from the "handlers.SellItem = ..." line in the CloudScript file FunctionName = "SellItem",
         FunctionParameter = new Dictionary<string, string>{
             // This is a hex-string value from the GetUserInventory result { "soldItemInstanceId", "sellItemInstanceId" },
-            // Which redeemable virutal currency should be used in your game { "requestedVcType", "AU" },
+            // Which redeemable virtual currency should be used in your game { "requestedVcType", "AU" },
         }
     }, LogSuccess, LogFailure);